 What should I be doing before the course starts?

 You need to ensure that your technical knowledge is up to speed before attending the course.
 We recommend 20-25 hours per month of technical review leading up to Capstone 1 (or the start of the course if you are not taking Capstone 1), once you have completed your modules.
 Use the scenario flowcharts workbook, which will be mailed out to you in March, as a starting point for common technical areas to study.
 If you are looking for a technical resource for your studies, we recommend our CPA Competency Map Study Notes.

 We also suggest keeping your case writing skills sharp if you have finished your modules well in advance of Capstone 1, or if you are not familiar with case writing techniques.
 We recommend our Bridge Course to Capstone which provides you with a case approach session and six practice cases for use in the time prior to the course.

 When should I expect to receive more information?

 We will be posting pre-course resources in early March and will send you an email when these are ready.
 You can login to the learning.dcspca.com website to access these resources.
 We will also be mailing out a hard copy book of scenario flowcharts to assist you in your technical review during this time.
-We will contact you in early June with more information about the course in July/August.
+We will contact you in mid-June with more information about the course in July/August.

 Who should I contact if I have questions?